SuaMusica/stac/website/docs/widgets/bottom_navigation_bar.md

 # BottomNavigationBarItem

-The Mirai BottomNavigationBarItem allows you to build a Flutter BottomNavigationBarItem using JSON.
+The Stac BottomNavigationBarItem allows you to build a Flutter BottomNavigationBarItem using JSON.
 To know more about the BottomNavigationBarItem widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/widgets/BottomNavigationBarItem-class.html).

 ## Properties